 Ruth Heil enjoys diversity.
-She is an author, freelance writer, musician, Nature-print artist, outdoor maintenance technician, and arborist assistant.
-Her career may seem random and chaotic, but it has all been driven by her passion to help humanity return to its creative, essential, Nature-connected existence.
+She is an author, freelance writer, musician, Nature-print artist, ecologist, and certified arborist.
+Her career history may seem random and chaotic, but it has all been linked by her passion to help humanity return to its creative, essential, Nature-connected existence.

 One way to get to know Ruth is to read what she’s written.
 Her perspective is shared via the links on the portfolio page of her freelance writing website, TheWriteBeat.com.
 For more, here is her autobiography: